chrislovecnm/chrislovecnm.com/_posts/2017-10-28-your-most-important-shell-alias-for-kubernetes.md

 kubectl completion -h
 {% endhighlight %}

-For those who want to have more aliases here is 600 for your viewing pleasure:
+For those who want to have more aliases here are 600 for your viewing pleasure:
 [https://github.com/ahmetb/kubectl-aliases](https://github.com/ahmetb/kubectl-aliases).

-A humerous story, one of the bugs I found in the PetSet documentation, was that the author documented using `k` instead of the `kubectl` command.
+A humorous story, one of the bugs I found in the PetSet documentation was that the author documented using `k` instead of the `kubectl` command.